alex-pakalniskis/alex-pakalniskis.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: engineer and educator
+subtitle: Engineer and Educator

 profile:
   align: right